OskarKlintrot/UpdatR/README.md

 then you can use `title.md` as the title for your pull request and `description.md` as the body.

 UpdatR is used to update it's own dependencies, have a look at [Build.cs](https://github.com/OskarKlintrot/UpdatR/blob/main/tools/Build/Build.cs) for an example that uses [Bullseye](https://www.nuget.org/packages/Bullseye) and [SimpleExec](https://www.nuget.org/packages/SimpleExec).
-However, if you are using C# in your CI/CD pipeline it's probably easier to just use [UpdatR.Update](#updatrupdate) directly instead.
-That's the package that powers UpdatR under the hood.
+However, if you are using C# in your CI/CD pipeline it's probably easier to just use [UpdatR](#updatr) directly instead.
+That's the package that powers `dotnet-updatr` under the hood.

 #### All options